Set up SQL Server TDE Extensible Key Management by using Azure Key Vault

 On the Certificates & secrets pane, under "Value", select the Copy button next to the value of the client secret to be used to create an asymmetric key in SQL Server.

 In the left pane, select Overview and then, in the Application (client) ID box, copy the value to be used to create an asymmetric key in SQL Server.

 Step 2: Create a key vault

 Select the method you want to use to create a key vault.

 Create a key vault by using the Azure portal

-You can use the Azure portal to create the key vault and then add an Azure AD principal to it.
+You can use the Azure portal to create the key vault and then add a Microsoft Entra principal to it.